MJR009/BP_Jabukod/README.md

 of development.

-All testing and development was done on a x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system with functionality verified on the `merlin` faculty server.
+All testing and development was done on a x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system with functionality verified on the `merlin` FIT VUT server.

 ## Syntax highlighting